 5. Focus on the two most important phases in your speech: the beginning and the end

 Open your speech with something that will entice your audience to listen.
 Start with an interesting quote or a surprising statistic.
-Make sure to end your speech with a strong statement and closing line.
+Make sure to end your speech with a strong statement and a closing line.